minhhn2910/posit-experiments-archive/README.md

 * Main operation: modified pytorch inference of cycle gan :
   * /pytorch-CycleGAN-and-pix2pix_posit/models/networks.py line 428 for activation
   * /pytorch-CycleGAN-and-pix2pix_posit/models/base_model.py line 239 for weights

+Training and Inference of CycleGAN still remains the same as in the `/pytorch-CycleGAN-and-pix2pix_posit/README.md` and notebook CycleGan.ipynb